Leon-Bor/haus-cms/README.md

 # Haus CMS

-This project was created because of I'm dont want to be my parent IT-Support anymore.
+This project was created because I had an idea

 ## Development server